 If you want to get a glimpse of what we’re talking about, just take a look at the following video:

 The difference between 1080p and 2160p can be seen here even if you’re viewing the video on a 1080p display.
 As a matter of fact, even if you run a game in 4K on lower settings, it will look better than when maxed out in 1080p.

 4K displays were only introduced recently.
 As such, they will not be outdated anytime soon.
 Moreover, display technology is unlikely to improve significantly over the next couple of years, so you can feel free to invest in a quality 4K gaming monitor with no fear of it becoming dirt-cheap next year.

 Truth be told, some companies are already rolling out 5K displays.
 Still, those and potentially higher resolutions will be aimed solely at professionals, considering we barely have hardware powerful enough to run games in 4K.

 Requires Powerful Hardware

-At the moment, the only graphics cards capable of running the latest AAA games in 4K are the GTX 1070 and GTX 1080, as well as their Ti variants, with the newer versions being recommended since they are more recent and sport superior specs.
+At the moment, the only graphics cards capable of running the latest AAA games in 4K are the GTX 1070 and GTX 1080, as well as their Ti variants.
+Naturally, the newer versions are recommended since they’re more recent and sport superior specs.

 With a GTX 1070 Ti, you would be able to run most titles at over 30 FPS, while a GTX 1080 Ti is the only single GPU capable of running games in 4K at 60 FPS.
 Granted, you can rely on SLI or CrossFireX to get better 4K framerates, but that is hardly a cost-effective solution unless you’re pairing up a new 2K gaming card with the one you already own.